shivannis/xandr-docs-public/xandr-docs/articles/monetize/reporting-labels.md

 ---
 title: Microsoft Monetize - Reporting Labels
-description: Learn how to assign and Report Labels in this page in order to better assess performance of your business.
+description: In this page learn how to assign and report labels in order to better assess performance of your business.
 ms.date: 10/28/2023
 ---